IIEST, Shibpur: History

+Post 2010

+In October 2010 The union cabinet approved 2006 M.Anandakrishnan committee proposal for the conversion of the Bengal Engineering and Science University (BESU) at Shibpur to India's first Indian Institute of Engineering Science and Technology (IIEST), it will be an Institution of international standard and will produce quality manpower for the strategic sector of the country, research laboratories and quality teachers for the institutions of engineering and science education.
+An amount of ₹ 592.20 crore has been earmarked for the project and it will be completed over a period of five years.

 In March 2014, the institute was conferred the status of an INI and was renamed Indian Institute of Engineering Science and Technology, Shibpur by the Govt. of India by suitably amending the National Institutes of Technology and Science Education and Research Act, 2007.
 The conversion process of BESU to IIEST was mentored by IIT Kanpur.
 President of India, Pranab Mukherjee inaugurated it as IIEST on 24 August 2014.

-In June 2014, Govt. of West Bengal appointed IIEST Shibpur as the Mentor Institute for Indian Institute of Information Technology, Kalyani, which was inaugurated in June the same year.
+In June 2014, Govt. of West Bengal appointed IIEST Shibpur as the Mentor Institute for the Indian Institute of Information Technology Kalyani, which was inaugurated in June of the same year.

+In Dec 2014, Institutes founding director Ajoy Kumar Ray sorrowfully tone said We have the fund now, but land-space crunch is the biggest problem.
+We have 121 acres of land with us and we need 100 acres more.
+Otherwise institutes expansion would be pretty critical.